fbarreira/space-mass-calculator/README.md

 # Space Weight Calculator
-Calculate the mass of an object on a celestial body of the solar system
+Calculate the weight of an object on a celestial body of the solar system

 ** Currently only the moon is available :moon: **